-The aim of the course is to provide the students with methodological knowledge necessary to write a high quality master thesis on time.This demands ability to link research question, research strategy, theory and methodology.
-The lectures and seminars in this course should enable the student to define a research question, start reviewing relevant literature, gathering empirical material and to turn this material and literature into a thesis.
+The aim of the course is to guide students through the process of writing a master thesis.This demands ability to link research question, research strategy, theory and methodology.
+The lectures and seminars in this course will help the students define a research question and write a thesis outline.
+Students will use the knowledge gained from theory and method courses.

-• define a research problem or research question
+- define a research problem or research question

-• build a scientific argument
+- build a scientific argument

-• present and discuss
+- present and discuss own work

-• independent work, critical/analytical thinking
+- independent work, critical/analytical thinking

-• use scientific methods to analyse social dimensions of knowledge and technology
+- use scientific methods to analyse social dimensions of knowledge and technology

-International applicants, if you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Formal prerequisite knowledge

 A Bachelor Degree in Social Sciences, Humanities or equal.

 At the beginning of the course, 2-3 lectures are held.
 These lectures focus on what is expected of a master thesis, how to write a thesis outline, and how to define a Research questions.
 There will also be short presentations of some of TIKs ongoing research projects.

 The rest of the course consists of group supervision seminars.
 Students are expected to hand in drafts of their thesis outlines before each seminar, and participate in group discussions of outlines.

 Absence from compulsory tuition activities